'The Ornithologist' ('O Ornitologo'): Locarno Review

 The story of Saint Anthony of Lisbon (aka Anthony of Padua) is given a contemporary and highly personal queer makeover in The Ornithologist (O Ornitologo), the remarkable fifth feature from Portuguese iconoclastic Joao Pedro Rodrigues (O Fantasma, To Die Like a Man).
 This gorgeously realized feature, shot entirely outdoors, explores the agony and ecstasy of a birdwatcher called Fernando, whose encounters after an accident in a nature reserve start to echo elements of the life of Anthony of Padua, the patron saint of both people and things lost.

-Only in a film by someone as radically true to his own cinematic vision(s) as Rodrigues can the beefy lead encounter two devout female Camino de Santiago walkers from China with a penchant for bondage and castration, or does a goatherd — conspicuously named Jesus — drink milk directly from his animals’ udders, only to unwittingly pee it out later all over Fernando, who licks his lips during this alternative baptism of sorts.
+Only in a film by someone as radically true to his own cinematic vision(s) as Rodrigues can the beefy lead encounter two devout female Camino de Santiago walkers from China with a penchant for bondage and castration, or does a goatherd — conspicuously named Jesus — drink milk directly from his animals’ udders, or does a saintly but doubting brother unwittingly pee all over Fernando, who licks his lips during this alternative baptism of sorts.

 Though clearly not a proposition for either devout Christians or audiences for whom the multiplex is a temple, this is the kind of take-no-prisoners art house fare that advances and deepens the understanding of a singular director’s oeuvre as a whole.
 Cinematheques, festivals and distributors with a taste for the avant garde — like Locarno, where this premiered — will be thrilled.